alpha007-cmd/S3-Java-Lab-Program/README.md

 ## Overview

-This repository is intended to help students by providing examples of various Java programs and data structures used in the lab sessions for KTU's S3 course.
-Each program is organized according to the lab's requirements and covers topics like arrays, linked lists, stacks, queues, trees, sorting algorithms, and more.
+This repository is intended to help students by providing examples of various Java programs and data structures used in lab sessions for KTU's S3 course.
+Each program aligns with the lab requirements and covers topics like arrays, linked lists, stacks, queues, trees, sorting algorithms, and more.

 ## Prerequisites